Yellowstone National Park Quarter

-The Commission of Fine Arts rejected all submissions for Yellowstone stating "poor quality" as their reasoning.
+The Commission of Fine Arts rejected all candidate submissions for the Yellowstone National Park Quarter, stating "poor quality" as their reasoning.
 They did feel that using Old Faithful was appropriate for the design but wanted more development.

 Yellowstone National Park information